projecttacoma/fqm-testify/README.md

 ### Running Measure Calculation on All Test Cases

-FQM-testify enables users to run measure calculation on all test cases in addition to just one test case.
+FQM-Testify enables users to run measure calculation on all test cases in addition to just one test case.
 Once a FHIR Measure and at least one test case are uploaded, the user can run measure calculation on all the created patients by clicking the Calculate Population Results button.
 Using calcuation from [the fqm-execution library](https://github.com/projecttacoma/fqm-execution), the population results for each patient appear in a population results table, with a row for each patient, labeled with the patient's name and date of birth.
 The population result table can be hidden or shown as well as regenerated if test cases are added.

 ## License